Palentier/NextWaveUI/README.md

-# NextWave
+# NextWaveUI

-NextWave is an open source component library built with Next.js and React, designed to help developers build modern, cutting-edge user interfaces.
+NextFlowUI is an open source component library built with Next.js and React, designed to help developers build modern, cutting-edge user interfaces.

 ## Features